BeckyPollard/project-quickstart/README.md

 - React

 ## 🏗 Setting it up
+1. Click "USE THIS TEMPLATE" and generate your new project.
-1. Clone down the repo, or whatever you wanna do to get this code.
+2. Clone down that new repo, or whatever you wanna do to get the code.
-2. Install dependencies `npm i`
+3. Install dependencies `npm i`

 ## 🚀 Run the project
 To run the localhost development server: